Environmental Study of Central Covent Garden

 Background & Introduction

-The study was commissioned by the Covent Garden Area Trust, with co-operation and financial support from English Heritage.
-Guardian Properties and the City of Westminster.
+The study was commissioned by CGAT with co-operation and financial support from English Heritage, Guardian Properties and the City of Westminster.

-Since its restoration and reopening as a specialist shopping centre almost 15 years ago, Covent Garden Market has remained successful and highly visited: it is one of the chief tourist attractions in London.
-It remains the best example in England of the contribution which a renovated historic building can make to an area.
-At the same time this success produced pressures on the buildings and their immediate environment which have shown some signs of leading to a decline in quality.
+Since its restoration and reopening as a specialist shopping centre almost 15 years ago, Covent Garden Market has remained successful and highly visited, being one of the chief tourist attractions in London.
+It also remains the best example in England of how a renovated historic building can add value to an area.
+However, this level of success means added pressure on the buildings and their immediate environment, which have shown some signs of deterioration.

-This detailed study of the Central Market, the Piazza and the streets leading into it was therefore commissioned to produce a set of coherent recommendations relating to the facades of the buildings and the spaces around and between them.
-The brief asked for appropriate conservation of facades, street improvements, management of open spaces, sitting out areas, signage etc. In particular we are concerned to achieve a set of design guidelines to include furniture, signage, shopfronts, planters and street furniture and technical plan proposals for each of the streets.
+This detailed study of the Central Market, the Piazza and the surrounding streets was therefore commissioned to produce a set of coherent recommendations relating to the facades of the buildings and the spaces around them.
+The guidelines also include furniture, signage, shopfronts, planters and street furniture and technical plan proposals for each of the streets.